ZondiBongi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints the results of the addition of 128 withthe value stored in the environment variable
+prints the results of POWER divided by DIVIDE